pvh513/vectorhash/INSTALL.md

-## Vectorhash - a very fast vectorized hash function
+## VectorHash - a very fast vectorized hash function

 ### Compiling the code